 The meta-analysis included 37,300 subjects.
 In the study, Jeynes and his team defined the unique fatherhood contribution as paternal monitoring, involvement and childrearing activities that can be distinguished from activities undertaken by the mother, another guardian, relative or caregiver.

 A clear theme emerged.
-While mothers were often shown as the more nurturing parent, fathers appeared to be more involved in preparing children to deal with life.
+While mothers were often the more nurturing parent, fathers appeared to be more involved in preparing children to deal with life.
 Fathers also seemed to more realistically assess their children’s future behavior problems.
 In some cases, fathers were better predictors of their child’s future cognitive performance than moms were.

 Jeynes also found that father involvement or monitoring led to lower rates of delinquency and substance abuse among boys and girls.
 That’s in addition to students performing better in school and having better attitudes while in school.

 The analysis showed mothers consistently demonstrated higher average levels of patience and nurturing than fathers.
 However, fathers tended to expect more of their children.
-And fathers placed greater emphasis on the preparatory aspect of childrearing more so than mothers.
+And fathers placed greater emphasis on the preparatory aspect of childrearing, more so than mothers.

 According to Jeynes’ analysis, the importance of fathering is undeniable, and father involvement is greatly connected to family structure.
 He also asserts that father engagement is best in two-parent families, mainly because mothers typically lead single-parent families.